View Source ExTypesense.Collection (ExTypesense v0.2.2)

 Deletes a collection alias.
 The collection itself is not affected by this action.

-Get a specific collection using collection name.
+Get a specific collection by string or module name.

-Get a specific collection alias.
+Get the collection name by alias.

 List all aliases and the corresponding collections that they map to.